preethisesh/hiring_fairness/README.md

 ### Environment

 ### Summarization
 To generate summaries, run `scripts/generate_summaries.py`.
-For example, to run it with the Kaggle name perturbations dataset for only Command-R (Cohere), run the following:
+For example, to generate summaries with the Kaggle name perturbations dataset for only Command-R (Cohere), run the following:
 ```
 python scripts/generate_summaries.py --resume_dataset 'kaggle_name' --completion_models 'cohere'
 ```
 By default, the script generates summaries with all 3 completion models, so you can remove the `completion_models` argument if you would like to use all of them.
 Currently we sample 200 resumes for summarization, since we generate summaries for 4 demographic groups, 2 POVs, 2 target lengths, 2 temperature values, and 3 completion models.
 Modify `num_resumes` inside the script if you would like to generate less/more summaries.
+All generated summaries will be stored in the `completions/` folder.

 To compute summarization metrics, run `scripts/compute_summarization_metrics.py`.
 For example, to compute metrics for all the summaries generated for the Kaggle name perturbations dataset, run the following:
 ```